Report an Environmental Violation, General Information

 Violations of environmental laws take many different forms.
 Some are done intentionally and may be criminal violations.
 For more information on environmental crimes, please review the Violation Types and Examples page.

 EPA does not have jurisdiction over automobile safety, consumer product safety, foods, medicine, cosmetics, or medical devices.
 These and other issues are concerns of other federal, tribal, state or local agencies.
-Examples of different situations and who to call.
+Does EPA Handle all Environmental Concerns?

 If you are experiencing an environmental emergency or are witnessing an environmental event that poses an imminent threat to human health or the environment, contact the National Response Center.